joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/22/world/middleeast/argentina-mossad-hezbollah-bombings.html?searchResultPosition=3

 **Is Pilates as Good as Everyone Says?**\
-`The strength and flexibility workout having a moment.
+`The strength and flexibility workout is having a moment.
 What can — and can’t — it do for us?`\
 https://nytimes.com/2022/07/22/well/move/pilates-exercise-flexibility.html?searchResultPosition=4

 **Attack on Base in Mali Brings Conflict to Doorstep of Capital**\